Disorder, entropy and harmonic functions: Heat kernel derivative estimates

 For the second term write

 Together we get

-Now, the second maximum in the right-hand side of \eqref{qq} is a maximum on a smaller set than the first maximum in \eqref{zz} (note that points in $\Bb_x(\Dd(x,y)/2)$ are at distance larger than $\Dd(x,y)/2$ from $y$).
+Now, the second maximum in the right-hand side of \eqref{qq} is a maximum on a smaller set than the first maximum in \eqref{zz} [note that points in $\Bb_x(\Dd(x,y)/2)$ are at distance larger than $\Dd(x,y)/2$ from $y$].
 Similarly, the first maximum is smaller than $(1+d)$ times the second maximum of \eqref{zz}.
-Therefore, the product of maxima is smaller than The estimate for $II$ is the similar
+Therefore, the product of maxima is smaller than